Frequently Asked Questions

 'Generalisability' has also been demonstrated.

-Executives from 14 of 21 industrial sectors have made a successful Review.
+Executives from 14 of 21 industrial sectors have made a successful Review using a questionnaire.

 An investor still needs to get to know the management team of a potential investment, and make a judgement as to whether information provided can be trusted.